DGFlutterPub/dghub_generator/README.md

 [![Pub](https://img.shields.io/pub/v/font_awesome_flutter.svg)](https://pub.dartlang.org/packages/dghub_generator)

-## What is
+## 🚀 Introducing DGHUB Generator — Automate Your Flutter Project’s Backend and Frontend Integration! 🚀

 I'm Dimi,
 Let me show you a package that I have developed.
 This package connects the front-end to the back-end.

-Let me explain.
-After we make a project in Flutter, we usually use MVC or MVVM systems.
-This package can generate these automatically.
+I’m Dimi, Let me show you a package that I have developed.

+Are you tired of spending hours setting up MVC or MVVM systems manually in your Flutter projects?
+Let me introduce you to DGHUB Generator, a package that can do it all for you in just a few steps.

+What Does DGHUB Generator Do?

+✅ Automatic MVC/MVVM System Generation: Say goodbye to repetitive work!
+DGHUB Generator automates the creation of complete MVC or MVVM systems for your Flutter apps.

-You no longer need to use dependent servers like Firebase or Supabase.
-You can build your own server easily.
+✅ Node.js Model Creation: Your Dart models are automatically converted into Node.js models, eliminating the need to use external servers like Firebase or Supabase.
+Build and control your own server!

-For example - a model written in Dart is automatically built for Node.js.
-Not only that, it also builds Providers, API Service, Forms, Validator, Queries.

-This package can generate the MVVM system as well as generate the things needed in the project at once.
-For example - Background service, River pod wrap widget, Native splash, Notification service, Cron service and anything.

-To try it out now, see how to use it in the document and give it a try.
-You will like it very much.

-So let me tell you.
-I have plans for the next project.
-You can come to me to start investing.

-- Telegram account:
-t.me/dghub_founder

-- Telegram group:
-t.me/dghub_dev
+✅ Providers, API Service, Forms & Validators: It takes care of the most common elements of your app, building essential providers, forms, validators, and API services.

+✅ Background Services & More: Need a notification service, native splash screen, cron jobs, or Riverpod widgets?
+DGHUB Generator has you covered!

+Why You’ll Love It:

+Save Time: Focus on building your app’s core features rather than worrying about setting up back-end infrastructure.

+Flexibility: You have full control over your backend system without relying on third-party servers.

+All-In-One: From background services to notification handling, it generates everything you need in one go.

+🎯 Ready to try it out?

+Head over to the documentation and see how easy it is to integrate DGHUB Generator into your project.
+I promise, once you try it, you won’t go back!

+📥 Get it now on pub.dev: DGHUB Generator

+If you’re interested in contributing or have any feedback, feel free to reach out.
+Also, stay tuned — I have exciting plans for future projects and I’m looking for potential investors!

+You can share this across Flutter forums, social media, and developer communities!
+Let me know if you’d like any changes or if you need this translated into other languages.

-# Developed by DGHub Studio ( Myanmar Development )
+Developed by DGHub Studio ( Myanmar )

-- I like my country.
-- I will fix anything.

-- New dictionary word =>  Full Stacker
-- Backend auto generator
-- Ai Full stack auto generator
-- DGHub Generator
+Telegram group: t.me/dghub_dev

 # Please try for new project, Do not try in existing project.